Maccabi Rishon LeZion (basketball): Champions after fairytale season (2015–16)

 The 2015–16 season was a remarkable one for Rishon LeZion.
 Sharon Drucker was fired on the 14th of April, and was replaced by Arik Shivek.
 With some high-quality players such as Darryl Monroe and Mark Lyons, the team finished in sixth place in the regular season and reached the quarter-finals of FIBA Europe Cup.
 After Rishon Lezion beat the higher-ranked Maccabi Haifa in the playoffs, the team faced Maccabi Tel Aviv in the semi-finals.
 Rishon stunned the powerhouse team from Tel Aviv, winning 71–69.
 Rishon LeZion had the right to play in the Israeli League Final for the first time since 1991.
 On 9 June 2016, the club won their first championship after beating Hapoel Jerusalem 83–77 in the Final, in front of 11,000 spectators at Jerusalem's home arena.
 Darryl Monroe was named Final Four MVP, after scoring 20 points against Maccabi Tel Aviv and 29 points against Jerusalem.

 Modern era

 Maccabi Rishon celebrates its first-ever championship in Pais Arena Jerusalem.

 At the start of the 2018–19 season, Rishon LeZion won the Israeli Basketball League Cup.
 In the 2018–19 Premier League season, Maccabi Rishon LeZion was the sixth seed in the regular season but managed to upset third-seeded Hapoel Holon in the playoffs, winning 1–3.
 In the semi-final of the Final Four, the team surprised Hapoel Jerusalem and won 92–86 to advance to their second-ever final, where they lost to Maccabi Tel Aviv.

 In the 2019–20 season, Rishon LeZion advanced to its third-ever Israeli League final, after Adam Ariel hit a buzzer-beater to defeat Hapoel Jerusalem in the semifinal.

+In the 2020–2021 season, the team spent most of the season at the bottom of the table, and two rounds before the end of the season, the team was officially relegated to the Liga Leumit, after 34 years in the Premier League.